-Figure 11 examines the self-ranked income sources by household headship.
+Figure 11 examines the self-ranked income sources of the respondents.
 The relevant survey question asked the respondents to select the top three ranked income sources.
-For both MHHs and FHHs, wages are the key source of income followed by earnings from self-employment activities.
-However, wages seem to play a slightly more important role in FHHs than in MHHs, while earnings from self-employment activities are slightly more important for MHHs than FHHs.
-The second most important category for a significant number of male and female-headed households is 'other'.
+Both male and female respondents ranked wages as the key source of income followed by earnings from self-employment activities.
+The second most important ranked category for a significant number of male and female respondents is 'other benefits'.